mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

+Both runs seem to converge to the same area.
+Let's add subsampling to it.

 ---

 To benchmark all the variants in the exploration we should have the same compute time to run 100 models; let's consider negligeble the compute time for the gaussian process that fits the hyperparameter space, even though it isn't 1) as observations grow, 2) as the hyperparameter space grows; 3) and if the model function is not to expensive to compute.
 Some remarks:
 1. Computational budget: we provide enough time to run a fixed number of models on the entire dataset.
 The budget is divided between different sample sizes, and for each size, we can compute a quantity of models given by the complexity relation.
 2. Fixing the lower percentage that samples the dataset.
 This can be tuned depending on the complexity of the data.
 3. How many sample sizes should we explore?
 4. What strategy to use when dividing the budget: equally over sample sizes or something more complex?

 ---